boostorg/python/README.md

 See the [Boost.Python](http://boostorg.github.io/python) documentation for details.

-!!! note
-    Check out the [development version](http://boostorg.github.io/python/develop) of the documentation to see work in progress.
+**Hint :** Check out the [development version](http://boostorg.github.io/python/develop) of the documentation to see work in progress.

 # Building ![Build Status](https://travis-ci.org/boostorg/python.svg?branch=develop)